 Pennsylvania has unique, tax-related requirements that you must fulfill before you can dissolve your LLC.
 In short, you cannot dissolve until you have paid all required state taxes and then received clearance from the Department of Revenue ("DOR") and the Department of Labor and Industry ("DLI").
 To obtain the necessary tax clearance certificates, you must file DOR Form REV-181 (Application for Tax Clearance Certificate) with the DOR and DLI.
 You should complete, but not sign, the form, make one copy, sign each copy separately, and then mail one signed copy to each of the two agencies.
-You can find more detailed instructions, including mailing addresses, by downloading the informational document found at this DOR link.
+You can find more detailed instructions, including mailing addresses, by downloading the Instructions form, REV-181-1 on the DOR website.
 Be aware that it can take a month or more to receive your tax clearance certificates from the DOR and DLI.

 In order to voluntarily dissolve your LLC, you first should look to the company's formational documents--its certificate or organization and operating agreement.
 In most cases, one of these documents will contain a section with rules for how to dissolve the company.
 Typically the rules will require a vote of the LLC members on a resolution to dissolve and a requirement that some percentage of members vote in favor of the resolution.
 Make sure you follow any specific procedural requirements that may be part of the dissolution rules, such as setting a specific time to meet and vote and giving advance notice to all members regarding the meeting.

 Unless your formational documents provide otherwise, Pennsylvania's LLC Act allows for an alternative method to voluntarily dissolve an LLC: unanimous written agreement or consent of all LLC members.